rkotkiewicz/gradle-template/README.md

 }
 ```

-The configuration will create task with name: `taskNamePrefixFillTemplate`.
+The configuration will create task with name: `fillTemplateNameTemplate`.

 The `b0: "value0", b1: [1, 2, 42]` bindings will be applied to all template files from `"$projectDir/templates"`.